Dwolla/v2-ach-api-docs/source/includes/_customers.md

 ## Retrieve a business classification

-This section shows you how to retrieve a business classification from a list of industry classifications.
-An industry classification id is needed in order to verify a `business` Customer.
+This section shows you how to retrieve an Id from a list of industry classifications to be passed in the `businessClassification` parameter when [creating a Business Verified Customer](#request-parameters---verified-strongbusinessstrong-customer-sole-proprietorship-only).

 ### HTTP request